Handy-the-Mystic-Hand/Handy-the-Mystic-Hand/README.md

 - Control the mouse and click
 - Keyless Keyboard
 - Custom Designs:
-  - Instrumentness Instruments, Controlness Controller
+  - Instrumentness Music Instruments, Controlness Controller
   - Shut down the screen, Volume control, Swipe left and swipe right of the screen, Zoom in and zoom out
   - And more